pydy/pydy/README.rst

   equations of motion.
 - Updated UI for pydy.viz's Visualizer.
 - pydy.viz generates two JSONs now (instead of one in earlier versions).
-The JSON generated from earlier versions will not work in the new version.
+The JSON generated from earlier versions will **not** work in the new version.
 - Upgraded IPython version dependency to '3.0.0-dev'.
-- Added new method `Scene.display_ipython` to allow visualizations to run in IPython notebooks (requires IPython dev for this to work)
+- Added new method `Scene.display_ipython` to allow visualizations to run in IPython notebooks (requires IPython 3.0.0-dev for this to work)
 - Added new material attribute for Shape.
 - Added IPython widgets, to change simulation parameters from the GUI itself.
-- Now eoms can be re-integrated by changing simulation parameters from GUI (by hitting `rerun simulation` button)
+- Now EoMs can be re-integrated by changing simulation parameters from GUI (by hitting `rerun simulation` button).
-- Switched from socket based server to python's core SimpleHTTPServer
+- Switched from socket based server to python's core SimpleHTTPServer.
-- Automated javascript testing on travis
+- Automated javascript testing on travis.

 0.2.1